- Have you been feeling sad, empty, hopeless, or worthless?

 Our practice at Long Island Psychology is designed to help you develop the skills you need to overcome your depression and start experiencing joy and happiness again.
 The road to recovering from depression can be difficult, but the belief that you "cannot be treated" is a symptom of the depression.
 You can get the help you need through depression therapy, and we want to help you get there.

-With offices in Rockville Centre and Garden City, NY we service the Greater Long Island region, including Merrick, Levittown, Oceanside, Floral Park, Lawrence, and much more.
+With offices in Rockville Centre, Roslyn Heights, and Garden City, NY we service the Greater Long Island region, including Merrick, Levittown, Oceanside, Floral Park, Lawrence, and much more.
 We also have remote therapy available for anyone living with depression in NY.

 We are happy to meet with you, discuss our approach with you, and start working with you to develop a customized depression treatment that meets your experiences and symptoms.
 Call us today at (516) 732-0273, and let's schedule your appointment as soon as possible.